ccutrer/rspec-openhab-scripting/README.md

  * Run your specs: `bundle exec rspec`

-Bonus, if you want to play in a sandbox to explore what's available (either for specs or for writing rules) via a REPL, run `bundle console`.
+Bonus, if you want to play in a sandbox to explore what's available (either for specs or for writing rules) via a REPL, run `bundle console`, and inside of that run `Bundler.require(:test)`.
 It will first load up the OpenHAB dependencies, and then load your items and rules in, then drop you into IRB.

 ### Spec Writing Tips